DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 ## What Puts You in a Great State of Mind?

 Even when you are going through a crazy time like a career transition, you still need to take care of your mental and physical well being.
-Ask yourself what is most helpful for you to put you in a good state of mind, and make time for those activities, especially in times of stress.
+Ask yourself what is most helpful for you to put you in a good state of mind, and make time for those activities, especially in times of [stress](https://drive.google.com/file/d/1kyVAdqUKaKRw38vL5jXzYFJDQuytyKJw/view).

 Here are some suggestions:

 * Consistently get a good night's rest
 * Exercise regularly
+* Manage your time
+* Practice relaxation; deep breathing, meditation, and progressive muscle relaxation are good ways to calm yourself
 * Take breaks in between hours of coding, blogging, or job search activity
-* Be confident of your abilities and know you will improve even more over time
+* Be confident in your abilities and know you will improve even more over time
+* Stay connected with people who can provide emotional and other types of support.
+It’s important to have a network of people to support you.

 When your body and mind are in good shape, it’s easier for you to maintain a positive mental state.